MiquelTorrecilla/Lane-condition-analysis-for-micromobility-app/README.md

 ## Main
-'We recommend to use it in google colab'
+' We recommend to use it in google colab '

 This file have all the code to train, modify the configs, show some results, make use of the Non-maxima suppresion and compute mAP for the two models.
 For the training part we recomend to use it on the serverof TSC.